-which can be interpreted as the change in the total effect of the sequence of treatments $\{A_s\}_{s\leq t}$ on the outcome $R_t$ when the $j$th mediator is intervened by $do(M_{sj}=m,\forall s\leq t)$.
-By definition, it is immediate to see that this incremental effect is related to the cumulative effect, in that $\eta_j^{(T)}=T^{-1}\sum_{t=1}^T \Delta_j^{(t)}$.
-Moreover, to better understand our definition of individual mediation effect, we further decompose $\Delta_j^{(t)}$ into the sum of the \emph{immediate} individual mediation effect (IIME) and the \emph{delayed} individual mediation effect (DIME), which are defined as follows. \begin{definition} Define the immediate individual mediation effect (IIME) and the delayed individual mediation effect (DIME) as,
+which measures the individual mediation effect attributed to $M_j$ at time $t$.
+By definition, we see that this incremental effect is related to the cumulative effect, in that $\eta_j^{(T)}=\sum_{t=1}^T \Delta_j^{(t)}$.}

+To better understand our definition of the individual mediation effect, we further decompose $\Delta_j^{(t)}$ into the sum of the \emph{immediate} individual mediation effect (IIME) and the \emph{delayed} individual mediation effect (DIME), as defined next.